 If your mushrooms are really that dirty (it’s only sterile peat for Pete’s sake) then use a mushroom brush.
 Yes, I mean a brush in the shape of a mushroom.
 I have had mine for probably 25 years and it looks just like the picture.

 The same principles apply when sautéing vegetables since most all vegetables are mostly water.
 Never salt your vegetables until just before you are ready to serve them because though they may seem dry they are not and salt draws out moisture.

 Now here is a subject I could probably discuss with a lot of people for a long time.
-My sweeteners of choice are all three of the Just Like Sugars and liquid Splenda (Sucralose) and I have also now begun mixing them because each one brings something a little different to the table.
+My sweeteners of choice are all three of the Just Like Sugar‘s and EZ-Sweetz.
+I have also now begun mixing them because each one brings something a little different to the table.
 I tried to like Stevia but it was a total no-go.

 I know lots of you guys out there are going to disagree with me about using Splenda and I feel, after reading for days about artificial sweeteners of all kinds, that I am totally comfortable with this product.
 I DO NOT USE granulated Splenda because it has 24g carbs per cup and these carbs are totally unneeded-they are for people to comfortably think they are really kinda using real sugar.
 Please read Sugar Alcohols And Why I Don’t Use Them

 Dessert is the essence of what a lagniappe means.
 It should be its own little lagniappe which translated means “a little something extra” as a thank you for your patronage.